vijaysamanuriWM/hyscale-json-schema/docs/hyscale-commands-reference.md

 **_-f `<serviceName>`.hspec_**

 HyScale Service Spec file where file name should be same as service name mentioned inside spec.
-This is the name with which service by default gets deployed
+This is the name with which service by default gets deployed.
+To know how to write service spec click [here](hyscale-spec-reference.md).
 **_-n `<nameSpace>`_**

-Kubernetes namespace where service is deployed
+Kubernetes namespace where service is deployed. `namespace` acts like an isolation for your application services.
+Generally namespace is used for describing application environments (like QA, STAGE, UAT etc..).
+If namespace is not present, hyscale will create one with the given name provided kubeconfig permissions.

 **_-a `<applicationName>`_**

 Logical grouping of services together with a given application name.
+You can give any name for application of your choice.